 Sometimes all it takes is a moment—a glance down at a map, a slight miscalculation—to profoundly change your life forever.
 It was just such a moment in January 2010 that put avid rider Amberley Snyder’s life on a new course—one filled with challenges, newfound strength and, luckily, her horses.
+After a car accident left her paralyzed, Amberley Snyder is blazing new trails as a barrel racer and motivational speaker.

 “As I looked up, I realized I had faded over a lane and was heading towards a metal beam on the side of the road,” she recalls.
 “I tried to correct my truck, but I slid off the road, and my truck turned completely sideways.
 I was ejected and hit a fence post on the side of the freeway.
 I knew I must have broken my back because I didn’t have any feeling in my legs.
 I underwent five hours of surgery, which left me with a whole lot of hardware in my back.
 The doctor’s prognosis was that I would not gain any feeling below my waist nor would I have any chance of regaining the use of my legs.”